WORDPRESS VS WIX VS SQUARESPACE VS WEEBLY

 As far as prices go there is a free plan that offers 500MB of storage and you get unlimited bandwidth and no matter which plan you choose.
 The premium plans start from $8 to $59 a month and you get a free domain with an annual purchase.
-There’s a limited storage for all premium plans and there’s no ads except for the free plan you also get ecommerce and 24/7 technical support.
+There’s limited storage for all premium plans and there are no ads except for the free plan you also get eCommerce and 24/7 technical support.

 It all really depends on your personal preference and how you want to achieve your goal.
 There are quite a few options out there in the world but I think no matter what your interest or your goal is for building a website, one of these options will definitely suit your needs.